NOËL AUX COULEURS DES ARTISTES place de l’église Oupia vendredi 1 décembre 2023 Oupia Hérault

 Oupia 34210 Hérault Occitanie

-For all tastes, this market reflects the creativity of local and neighboring artists:
+For all tastes, this market is a reflection of the creation of local and neighboring artists:

 painting, sculpture, photography, patchwork, literature, glass, embroidery, drawing …

+One objective: to be accessible to all, with prices ranging from 15 to 150 ?

-Para todos los gustos, este mercado refleja la creatividad de los artistas locales y vecinos:
+Para todos los gustos, este mercado refleja la creación de artistas locales y vecinos:

 Für jeden Geschmack ist etwas dabei, denn dieser Markt soll das Schaffen lokaler oder benachbarter Künstler widerspiegeln: